appsquickly/typhoon/README.md

 We're getting Typhoon ready to work with Swift.

-* Currently its possible to create assemblies and resolve components from TyphoonComponentFactory. (factory.componentForType, factory.componentForKey, etc).
+* Currently its possible to create assemblies and resolve components from TyphoonComponentFactory using componentForType, componentForKey, etc.
 * Resolving using your assembly interfaces does not yet work in Swift.

 ## Familiar with Dependency Injection?